boxyhq/website/docs/jackson/deploy/pre-loaded-connections.md

 #### OIDC

-For a connection backed by OpenId IdP create the \*.js file at PRE_LOADED_CONNECTION as shown below:-
+For a connection backed by OpenID IdP create the \*.js file at PRE_LOADED_CONNECTION as shown below:-

 See [Add connection API - OIDC tab](../sso-flow/index.md#21-add-connection)